The Principles

 There are two kinds of rule:

-- Local rules
+Local rules

+Local rules (WHERE) clauses in entities apply to each instance.
 These are defined in entities or types and apply to each and every instance.

+Global rules (RULEs) apply to (combinations of) (some) entity instances.
 These are defined outside of entities and apply to specific entity instances, or combinations of entity instances.

 Constraints can also be specified by UNIQUE clauses, INVERSE attributes, subtyping with attribute redeclaration, importation (USE, REFERENCE, subtype and select pruning).
-Sometimes DERIVED attributes can be considered as constraints.

 The NYM Principle

-If things are the same, then they should have the same name.
+• If things are the same, then they should have the same name.

-If things are not the same, then they are different.
+• If things are not the same, then they are different.

-Different things should have different names.
+• Different things should have different names.

 In general, ‘One name, one meaning, one definition’.
 Synonyms and homonyms in a model are a fruitful and never-ending source of confusion.

-Global RULES and the Nym principle
+Global rules and the NYM principle

 Global rules should not change the meaning or potential for interoperability of the entity to which they are applied.